gprMax/gprMax/docs/source/input.rst

 #soil_peplinski:
 ----------------

-Allows you to use a mixing model for soils proposed by Peplinski (http://dx.doi.org/10.1109/36.387598).
+Allows you to use a mixing model for soils proposed by Peplinski (http://dx.doi.org/10.1109/36.387598), valid for frequencies in the range 0.3GHz to 1.3GHz.
 The command is designed to be used in conjunction with the ``#fractal_box`` command for creating soils with realistic dielectric and geometric properties.
 The syntax of the command is:

 .. code-block:: none